How to Submit a Bug Report

 Emails to any of the above addresses automatically create secure, confidential issues in ISC’s GitLab instance.

-* If possible, we ask that you please encrypt your communications to the security-officer@isc.org address using the ISC Security Officer public key found on our PGP Key page.
+* If this is an unusually sensitive security issue we ask that you please encrypt your communications to the security-officer@isc.org address using the ISC Security Officer public key found on our PGP Key page.
 Our OpenPGP keys are also available from our FTP site.
+PGP encryption is not usually necessary when reporting a suspected software vulnerability.

 Report non-urgent BIND 9 issues.